 - get and parse a response

-I use a gem called PacketFu to read and write packets.
+In the implementation, a gem called PacketFu was used to read and write packets.
 I don’t think I could write the stack in such a short time without it, it’s really awesome.

 Step 1: the TCP handshake

 - google: SYNACK

 Pseduo code could be something like below: